-- 2.2.1 The programme of coring was carried out using a hand-held Eiijkelkamp screw auger and a 30mm bore hand-held Eiijkelkamp gouge auger, and each location was probed to a depth of either 3m, or until the underlying solid or drift geology was proved.
-In total, 95 cores were sampled in transects spaced at roughly 25m along the main axes of the proposed reedbeds in Areas 1, 3, 5 and 6.
-The cores in each transect were labelled from SE NW and SW-NE and each one was labelled by its area, transect letter, and by the distance in metres from the start of the transect eg 3B 120.
-Those cores that were located outside the area of the reedbeds, are designated by + or 25m (from the last or first coring postion) eg 1B 0-25m. - 2.2.2 Each core location, including height, was recorded with a Leica 1200 GPS. - 2.2.3 The lithology of each core was described in a field notebook and the resulting data, along with the co-ordinates and heights, was entered into an Excel spreadsheet and incorporated into Rockworks software.
-Rockworks was then used to produce the lithological sections included in the report.
-The lithological details of all cores are shown in Appendix 2.
+- 2.2.1 The programme of coring was carried out using a hand-held Eiijkelkamp screw auger and a 30mm bore hand-held Eiijkelkamp gouge auger, and each location was probed to a depth of either 2m, or until the underlying solid or drift geology was proved.
+In total, 95 cores were sampled in transects spaced at roughly 25m intervals along the main axes of the proposed reedbeds in Areas 1, 3, 5 and 6.
+The cores in each transect were labelled from south-east/north-west and south-west/north-east and each one was labelled by its area, transect letter, and by the distance in metres from the start of the transect eg 3B 120.
+Those cores that were located outside the area of the reedbeds, are designated by + or 25m (from the last or first coring postion) eg 1B 0-25m. - 2.2.2 Each core location, including OD height, was recorded with a Leica 1200 GPS. - 2.2.3 The lithology of each core was described in a field notebook and the resulting data, along with the co-ordinates and heights, was entered into an Excel spreadsheet (see Appendix 3) and incorporated into Rockworks software (Rockworks/2004 Revision 4.8.19).
+Rockworks was then used to produce the core locations and 2D structural elevations of the present ground surface and bedrock surface, and structural thickness of the uppermost peat. - 2.2.4 All plots utilised a grid-based method, using an inverse-distance weighting algorithm, and a weighting exponent of 2.0.
+This algorithm was chosen due to the regular distribution of the data points (Hageman and Bennet 2000, 115).
+The plots were utilised as an aid to interpretation, their accuracy being dependent on the number of usable datapoints (see below). - 2.2.5 The boundary of each plot was defined by the location of the cores within that plot, which in each case covered an area c 300 x 400 m in size.
+Area 1 was not included in the modelling due to the lack of recovered data (see Appendix 3 and Section 4.1.2).